biodash/biodash.github.io/content/codeclub-present/index.md

 - If you want a **Table of Contents** (TOC) for your file, add a line `toc: true` to the `YAML` (*not* indented, as it is not an option of the output format).

+- To add an image, put it in the same directory as the markdown file, and refer to it without prepending a path.

+- `<br>` will insert a line break, which can be useful to get more space between sections.

+- I add lines above each major section header using `----` (preceded by a `<br>`).

 - ~~Add a line that reads `source_extension: '.Rmd'` (not indented) to your R Markdown, which will ensure that there is a link to the source document at the top of your post.~~
   *EDIT: I have removed these source links for now.